MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-facility-manager.md

    **Facility**:

    The **Readiness** tab shows the status of the readiness checks needed for a facility’s safe reopening.
-At the top, the phase is shown together with the reproductive number ,which is the average number of people to whom COVID-19 may be transmitted by an infected individual, and the average sentiment.
-In the middle you find the checks separated into categories (for example, Employee Experience, Communications, etc.) which can be expanded to show the progress of individual actions.
+At the top, the phase is shown together with the reproductive number, which is the average number of people to whom COVID-19 may be transmitted by an infected individual, and the average sentiment.
+In the middle, you find the checks separated into categories (for example, Employee Experience, Communications, etc.) which can be expanded to show the progress of individual actions.

    The **Occupancy** tab provides metrics regarding the facility capacity and usage, such as:
       - Facility’s total capacity, and current capacity based on reopening phase.
-      - Number of bookings, guest registrations and visits for the most recent day and daily average for the last seven days.
+      - Number of bookings, guest registrations, and visits for the most recent day and daily average for the last seven days.
       - Two charts, that can be filtered by date range, and to a floor or an area:
           - Employee bookings (or Employee bookings + guest registrations) vs capacity by date.
 Shows the employee bookings (+ guest registrations) on a certain date on the total capacity on that date.
           - Average daily occupancy by Floor (or Floor and Area).
 The dot represents the capacity and the contents show the average employee bookings and average guest registrations.